 Section 408.
 Previous Prepared County Environmental Document.
 [State CEQA Guidelines §15162(a)]

-(a) If a previous EIR or Negative/Mitigated Negative Declaration has been certified/adopted by the County and the Planning Director determines that none of the circumstances requiring the preparation of a subsequent environmental document exist, the Planning Department shall document that determination in the record, and the decision-making body shall utilize the earlier document.
-Documentation of the Planning Director’s determination may take the form of a memorandum, and may be based on preparation of an Initial Study if desired.
+If a previous EIR or Negative/Mitigated Negative Declaration has been certified/adopted by the County and the Planning Director determines that none of the circumstances requiring the preparation of a subsequent environmental document exist, the Planning Department shall document that determination in the record, and the decision-making body shall utilize the earlier document.
+Documentation of the Planning Director’s determination may take the form of a memorandum, or may be based on preparation of an Initial Study if desired.

 CHAPTER 5.
 EXEMPT PROJECTS